alexhokl/notes/security.md

 contrary, there are documented cases of Web PKI certificate authorities providing governments with fraudulent certificates in order to snoop on traffic and impersonate websites.
-Some of these “trusted” CAs operate out of authoritarian jurisdictions like China.
+Some of these “trusted” CAs operate out of authoritarian jurisdictions.
 The 2011 DigiNotar attack demonstrated the problem here: as part of the attack a certificate was fraudulently issued for google.com.
 This certificate was trusted by major web browsers and operating systems despite the fact that Google had no relationship with